javiyt/cawd/README.md

 This starter app supports **API 15 and above**.

-This template uses **regular Java** instead of RxJava and does not use Dagger.
-Although I recommend Dagger, the reason for this is that I did not want to add more complexity as the architecture itself is probably complex enough to understand.
-If you prefer RxJava and Dagger then you can look at an awesome project called [Android-CleanArchitecture] that also inspired me to create this.

 ## Some of the Libraries included

  - [Android Support Library] for backwards compatibility.